nidar-shana/nidar-shana/README.md

-# Hi, I'm Nidarshana 👋
+# Hola, Je suis Nidarshana 👋

 At age 8, I typed `FD 20` and `RT 90` into Logo and watched a small triangle draw a square.
 I was thoroughly unprepared for how much of my life this would go on to explain.